 Read more about campus life in China:

 Student dorms have existed in China since the Song dynasty (960 — 1279), when literati lived in combined sleeping and study rooms called zhaishe (斋舍).
-In modern times, one of the biggest shifts in dorm life came in the 1950s, when universities built barracks-style “tube buildings (筒子楼)” inspired by the Soviet concept of collective living, for easier management.
+In modern times, one of the biggest shifts in dorm life came in the 1950s, when universities built barracks-style “tube buildings (筒子楼)” for easier management, inspired by the Soviet concept of collective living.
 Rooms in these buildings usually housed six to eight people in 10 square meters or less, and were equipped with little more than bunk beds and communal desks.
 Occupants used shared bathrooms on each floor and ate in communal canteens.

 With the rapid expansion of university enrollment in the 1990s (the number of students increased by almost 50 percent alone in 1999, totaling around 1.6 million), universities began building student apartments from scratch or buying properties to convert.
-Unlike the US and some European countries, where dorm room applications can involve a long waiting list, freshmen in China are guaranteed dorms at very low prices.
+Unlike the US and some European countries, where dorm room applications can involve a long waiting list, undergraduates in China are typically guaranteed dorms for all four years of their studies, at very low prices.
 For a 30-square-meter dorm shared between four to eight students and a communal bathroom, students usually pay around 1,000 yuan per year, even in major cities like Beijing and Shanghai where monthly rent could easily be double or triple that amount.
 Since 2018, the rapid growth in postgraduate enrollment has compelled some universities to discontinue offering graduate housing on campus due to limited supply.

 However, these cheap living spaces also come with strict regulations enforced daily by the in-house resident advisor, or suguan (宿管).
 “No trash in the trash can, no people in the bed, no books on the desk, no things plugged into the electrical outlets, and now no curtains around the bed,” shared one netizen on social media app Xiaohongshu of a dorm’s extreme policies.
 Makeshift curtains around the bunks beds—one of the few ways students can find privacy in four or eight-person dorms—were recently banned by some universities in Shandong, Hebei, Gansu, and Beijing due to fire hazard concerns.
 Some universities also claim that these curtains could hinder social interaction among dormmates.